MarkBind/markbind/docs/userGuide/tipsAndTricks.md

 When the [default CI configuration for deployment](deployingTheSite.html#using-ci-platforms) is used, the latest version of MarkBind will be used in the CI workflows.
 This may be a later version of MarkBind than the one you use locally.

 * If you want to specify a version of MarkBind (eg. `v1.6.3`), you have to modify the step where `markbind-cli` is being installed to `npm i -g markbind-cli@v1.6.3`.
-For example, for Travis-CI, you can modifiy the `install` step in `.travis.yml` as follows:
+For example, for Travis-CI, you can modify the `install` step in `.travis.yml` as follows:

   ```yaml
   install: